yofabronecoforo/C6EGHV/README.md

 # Installation
 ## Automatic
-EGHV is [Steam Workshop item 2474051781](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781).
-Subscribe to automatically download and install the latest release, and to automatically receive any updates as they are published to the Workshop.
+[Subscribe to EGHV in the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781) to automatically download and install the latest published release, and to automatically receive any updates as they are published to the Workshop.

 ## Manual
 Download the [latest release](https://github.com/zzragnar0kzz/C6EGHV/releases/latest) and extract it into the game's local mods folder.
 Alternately, clone the repository into the game's local mods folder using your preferred tools.
 The local mods folder varies: